1,000+ Opportunities

 Project: General Operating Support Year: 2025 Grant Amount: $15,000 Location: Portland, OR About: The Dougy Center provides grief support in a safe place where young people and their families can share their experiences before and after a death.
 Please NOTE: In addition to the solicited grants shown on our website, this map also includes discretionary grants.
 Social Services For Youth & Children Solicited Grants (2021-Current)

-Based on current listing details, eligibility includes: Nonprofit organizations serving children experiencing homelessness in the Portland metropolitan area.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations serving children experiencing homelessness in the Portland metropolitan area.
+Confirm the full requirements in the official notice before applying.